 Power of A Committee.
 This committee provides volunteer guidance to and expands awareness of ASAE’s Power of A campaign.
 The Power of A is the industry brand created to showcase how associations leverage their unique resources to solve problems, advance industry/professional performance, kick-start innovation, and improve world conditions.
 Associations are involved in activities every day that make a substantial, positive impact on our lives.

-Professional Development Section Council.
-The Professional Development (PD) Section Council exists to help ASAE best serve members of the PD Professional Interest Section.
+Professional Development Professionals Advisory Council.
+The Professional Development Professionals Advisory Council exists to help ASAE best serve members of the Professional Development Professionals Community.
 The council seeks to provide resources that advance member knowledge, competency, and professionalism through samples/models, learning/editorial content, networking, and community engagement.
-The council also advises ASAE on programs for learning professionals regarding needs, issues, and trends in education and credentialing.Learn more about the Professional Development Section
+The council also advises ASAE on programs for learning professionals regarding needs, issues, and trends in education and credentialing.Learn more about the Professional Development Professionals Community

 Public Policy Committee.
 This committee provides oversight for all matters of ASAE that relate to government, particularly at the federal level.
 The committee sets priorities on handling issues that uniquely affect associations and association executives and recommends broad policy direction to the board of directors.